 The first year will be therefore as a “natural selection” and really hard for many.
 Statistically, about half of students drop off.
 To help you to make the best choice, the Dutch universities launched a “matching policy”: they test your interest, so that you would choose what’s right for you.
 Try online experiences and join information webinars to check if you really like the subject, professors and style.

 Several Dutch universities have adopted the new Core-Econ, a revised economics curriculum to meet the new global challenges (the team of global scholars and international prize winners have revamped the basic economics course into the new curriculum following the financial crisis of 2007; it is now used by many universities world wide).
-When searching, look if the program is mentioning The Core Team or core-econ.
+When searching, look if the program is mentioning The Core Team or core-econ (like for instance, in BSc in Global Responsibility and Leadership at University of Groningen).

-The tuition fees are at about 2000 Euros per year, and the first year is half the price.
+The tuition fees are just above 2000 Euros per year (with some programmes being more expensive), and the first year is half the price.
 But due to recent increase of international student arrivals, the housing is becoming an issue and prices have gone up.
 The tip would be: apply early and if accepted, start looking for the living option right away.
 Also mind the rental contract conditions: many are for 2 years and if you drop off and would like to leave, you still have to pay as if for the 2 years.
 Some other contracts are more flexible but the rental price maybe higher.
 Check these details!

 Do you prefer a mild Mediterranean climate?
 Then why not to consider studying in Malta?